 Most carrier filtering in the U.S. and Canada takes place on SMS traffic sent using standard 10-digit long code phone numbers.
 According to U.S. and Canadian carrier regulations, Application-to-Person (A2P) traffic should not be sent via local long code numbers; this traffic should instead be sent using short code numbers (or Toll-Free SMS numbers.
 Many wireless carriers apply message filters to enforce this rule.

 A2P traffic is how the industry refers to messages like automated alerts, notifications, one-time password (OTP) login codes, or any other kind of traffic originating from an application.
 For more information, please see What is P2P and A2P Messaging?

-As of 2019, carriers’ rules about long code A2P messaging are beginning to change.
-A major example is Verizon's upcoming 10 digit long code (10DLC) A2P service, which is in place for all Twilio traffic to Verizon as of January 2020.
-This is a service that will specifically allow A2P traffic to be sent using local numbers to Verizon subscribers, with the added cost of a small delivery fee.
+As of 2020, carriers' rules about long code A2P messaging are changing.
+The first example of this is Verizon's 10 digit long code (10DLC) A2P service, which is in place for all Twilio traffic to Verizon as of January 2020.
+This is a service that specifically allows A2P traffic to be sent using local numbers to Verizon subscribers, with the added cost of a small delivery fee.
 For full details, please see Commercial Long Code SMS Product and Fee Structure Changes on Verizon.

-As of this writing, Verizon is the only carrier in the U.S. and Canada that has announced a solution for this.
+As of this writing, Verizon is the only carrier in the U.S. and Canada that has deployed a solution for A2P messaging over long code.
 However, Twilio expects that other carriers will come out with similar solutions in the near future, and Twilio is working closely to ensure our customers get access to these new long code A2P solutions as soon as they are ready.